appscode/blog/content/post/kubevault-v2021.09.27/index.md

 ## What Next?

 Please try the latest release and give us your valuable feedback.
+If you want to install KubeVault, please follow the installation instruction from [here](https://kubevault.com/docs/v2021.09.27/setup).

-- If you want to install KubeVault, please follow the installation instruction from [here](https://kubevault.com/docs/v2021.09.27/setup).
+We are demoing these features in our upcoming webinar on Oct 13, 2021 9:30 AM PST.
+Please [register here](https://appscode.com/webinar/) to attend!

 ## Support